Restaurant Payroll: The Ultimate Guide For Business Owners

 Payroll may seem complicated at first, but you can reduce it down to four key categories:

 Pretty simple, right?
 On the surface, yes.
-But within each of those categories, there exists multiple steps that you’ll need to satisfy and paperwork that you’ll need to complete.
+But within each of those categories, there exist multiple steps that you’ll need to satisfy and paperwork that you’ll need to complete.
 Here’s how to do payroll accounting yourself without missing any details.

 We’ve broken down the payroll process into eight simple steps.
 The first four steps don’t require much from you, the manager, other than a bit of research and making sure everyone has their forms turned in.